nickjbrowning/cscs-docs/docs/clusters/clariden.md

     | normal               | 1266       | 1-infinite | 1-00:00:00 | 812/371    |
     | xfer                 | 2          | 1          | 1-00:00:00 | 1/1        |
     ```
-    The last column shows the number of nodes that have been allocted in currently running jobs (`A`) and the number of jobs that are idle (`I`).
+    The last column shows the number of nodes that have been allocated in currently running jobs (`A`) and the number of jobs that are idle (`I`).

 ### FirecREST